itsakarya/itsakarya/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
--->
 <h1 align="center">This is Aniket Kumar Arya</h1>
 <h3 align="center">Indian Institue of Information Technology, Bhopal</h3>
 <h3 align="center"> Information Technology </h3>
+-->
 <p align="center">
    <img src="https://komarev.com/ghpvc/?username=itsakarya&color=blueviolet&style=flat">
 </p>

-👋 Hi there!
 I'm Aniket Kumar Arya, a 2023 IT graduate from IIIT Bhopal, passionate about crafting seamless user experiences.
 Currently, I'm working as an SDE-1 at PocketFm, specializing in front-end technologies like React.js, JavaScript, TypeScript, Next.js, Next-Auth, ZOD, HTML, CSS, Tailwinds CSS, shadCn and Zustand.

 🚀 Before my role at PocketFm, I embarked on a dynamic journey as an ASE intern at Tekion for 6 months, gaining valuable insights into the industry.
 Additionally, I spent 2 months as a Frontend Developer intern at PocketFm, contributing to innovative projects.